 Perhaps we don’t know very much because we are shy or uncertain about approaching people of a different culture.
 Here are some suggestions which you may find helpful, and remember that the MNC Presbytery Covenanting Facilitator Dr David Norling is always ready to share his experience with you.
 He may be contacted on 0408 032 350, or email firstname.lastname@example.org.

-- NAIDOC week, from the first Sunday to second Sunday of July each year.
+NAIDOC week, usually from the first Sunday to second Sunday of July each year.
 In 2017 the theme was “Our Languages Matter.”
+In 2018 the dates are Sunday July 8 to Sunday 15 July.

 Useful contacts and/or resources